PeakSat/yamcs-instance/README.md

 For now, simulator.py sends randomly packets to all three TM Data-Links, but they will, later, be used for the differentiation of the incoming packets based on their origin, as reflected by their names.

 ## Backup

+Backup scripts, which automate the uploading of the artifacts of the archive to a cloud service as backup, are included.

 There are some helper programms integrated in Yamcs, such as `yamcsadmin`.
 In order to install them, run: